Inflation on a declining trajectory says RBI Governor

 India

 New Delhi, Apr 17: RBI Governor, Shaktikanta Das today said that the daily data on essential food items suggest that the food prices have increased by 2.3 per cent.
-He said that essential food items covered by the Department of Consumer Affairs shows that the prices have increased till April 13.
+He said that essential food items covered by the Department of Consumer Affairs show that the prices have increased till April 13.

-He however said that onion prices have continued to decline.
+He, however, said that onion prices have continued to decline.
 PDS kerosene prices have slumped by 24 per cent in the first fortnight of April.
 Domestic LPG prices have also declined by 8 per cent.
 These developments suggest that inflation is on a declining trajectory having fallen by 170 bps from the January 2020 peak.